rust-lang/rust/src/doc/book/ffi.md

-As a special case, an `enum` is eligible for the "nullable pointer optimization" if it contains exactly two variants, one of which contains no data and the other contains a single field of one of the non-nullable types listed above (or a struct containing such a type).
+As a special case, an `enum` is eligible for the "nullable pointer optimization" if it contains exactly two variants, one of which contains no data and the other contains a field of one of the non-nullable types listed above (or a struct containing such a type).
 This means it is represented as a single pointer, and the non-data variant is represented as a null pointer.
 This is called an "optimization", but unlike other optimizations it is guaranteed to apply to eligible types.